-3. Acceptable modifications to the syllabus.
-You may make minor changes in the order of lessons during a week or minor changes to adjust for pace, but you must cover all topics on the syllabus, as scheduled, unless we make a joint decision to make a change during the semester.

-4. The Math 31L and Math 32L syllabi.
-In addition to the syllabus which is distributed to students and posted on the web, there is an "Instructor's Version of the Math 31L Syllabus" and an "Instructor's Version of the Math 32L Syllabus."
+- 3. Acceptable modifications to the syllabus.
+You may make minor changes in the order of lessons during a week or minor changes to adjust for pace, but you must cover all topics on the syllabus, as scheduled, unless we make a joint decision to make a change during the semester. - 4.
+Instructors' syllabi.
+In addition to the syllabus which is distributed to students and posted on the web, there is an "Instructor's Version" of the syllabus for each of Math 25L, 31L, and 32L.
 These versions are the same as the others, except that some notes have been added to help teachers know what to emphasize, why topics are where they are in the syllabus, and how to handle difficult parts of the syllabus.
-A copy of the Instructor's Version of the syllabus will be put in your mailbox.
-You can also download a copy from the resources web site (see paragraph #4 on page 11).

-6. The Math 25L and Math 26L syllabi.
-The Math 25L and Math 26L syllabi have been written by Jim Tomberg.
-He will hold periodic meetings with the teachers to go over nuances of that syllabus.
+You will receive a printed copy of the Instructor's Version of the syllabus.
+You can also download a copy from the resources web site (see paragraph #4 on page 11). - 6.
+The Math 25L and Math 26L syllabi.
+The Math 25L and Math 26L syllabi have been revised by Jack Bookman.
 All questions about that syllabus should be directed to him.